jundalisay/sp/content/en/research/rand/intellectual/part-09.md

 mystical and unscientific.
 This is Attila’s perennial way of surrendering to the Witch Doctor—and it explains why so many scientists are turning to God or to such flights of mysticism of their own as would make even an old-fashioned Witch Doctor blush.

 No consciousness can accept disintegration as a normal and permanent state.
 Science was born as a result and consequence of philosophy; it cannot survive without a philosophical (particularly epistemological) base.
 If philosophy perishes, science will be next to go.

 The abdication of philosophy is all but complete.

-Today’s philosophers, qua Witch Doctors, declare that nobody can define what is philosophy or what is its specific task, but this need not prevent anyone from practicing it as a profession.
+Today’s Witch Doctor philosophers declare that nobody can define what is philosophy or what is its specific task, but this need not prevent anyone from practicing it as a profession.

 Qua Attila-ists, they declare that the use of wide abstractions or concepts is the prerogative of the layman or of the ignorant or of the man in the street—while a philosopher is one who, knowing all the difficulties involved in the problem of abstractions, deals with nothing but concretes.

 The injunction “don’t judge” is the ultimate climax of the altruist morality which, today, can be seen in its naked essence.

 When men plead for forgiveness, for the nameless, cosmic forgiveness of an unconfessed evil, when they react with instantaneous compassion to any guilt, to the perpetrators of any atrocity, while turning away indifferently from the bleeding bodies of the victims and the